hop-protocol/messenger/README.md

 ### Dispatchers

 There is a single `Dispatcher` on each chain.
 Dispatchers are responsible for aggregating messages into bundles sending the bundle to the destination through the transport layer.
 A small fee is required for each message that is dispatched which goes toward the cost of transporting the bundle.
-A `Dispatcher` may use a single `Transporter` as the transport layer or it may use multiple for better security, speed, or trust tradeoffs.

 ### Executors

 `Executor`s are responsible for validating and executing messages.
-Each `Executor` is actually two contracts, the `ExecutorManager` where most of the business logic lives and the `ExecutorHead` which calls the message receivers on behalf of the `ExecutorManager`.
-There is one `ExecutorManager`/`ExecutorHead` deployed on every supported chain.

-_Note: The separation of the business logic contract, the `ExecutorManager`, from the contract capable of arbitrary execution, the `ExecutorHead`, allows us to mitigate the security risks that come with arbitary execution without needing to rely on fallible patterns like contract blacklists._

-Before a message can be executed, the `ExecutionManager` must prove the bundle by verifying it with a `Transporter`.
-If a `MessageReceiver` has not specified a `Transporter`, a message that calls the `MessageReceiver` can be executed after the bundle has been proven with the default `Transporter`.
-If a `Transporter` is specified by the `MessageReceiver` the bundle must be proven with that `Transporter` before it can be executed (see "Implementing custom validation" below).
+There is one `Executor` deployed on every supported chain.
+Before a message can be executed, the `Executor` must prove the bundle by verifying it with the `Transporter`.

 ### Transporters

 See [Transporter package](https://github.com/hop-protocol/contracts-v2/packages/transporter).

-`Transporter`s are used by the messenger for tranporting data such as bundles cross-chain.
+A `Transporter` is used by the messenger for tranporting data such as bundles cross-chain.
 The data being transported is always represented by a single hash called a `commitment`.
 In this case, the `commitment` is the hash of the bundle data -- the `bundleHash`.

-The default `Transporter` uses the native bridges to transport the `bundleHash` using Ethereum as a hub.
+The `Transporter` uses the cannonical bridges to transport the `bundleHash` using Ethereum as a hub.
 This is a simple transport method optimized for trustlessness and security but it can be quite slow in some cases such as sending a message from an optimistic rollup.

-Applications that require different speed/trust/security tradeoffs can specify a different `Transporter` than the default or combine multiple together (see "Implementing custom validation" below).

 ## Getting Started